 1701 Collins Ave., Mid-Beach

-This Phillipe Starck-designed club in the SLS has ridiculously good food and cocktails courtesy of Jose Andrés and Katsuya Uechi, which is a big part of the reason it's the place to go when you're in the mood for a rowdy, full-on South Beach pool party situation.
+This Philippe Starck–designed club in the SLS has ridiculously good food and cocktails courtesy of José Andrés and Katsuya Uechi, which is a big part of the reason it's the place to go when you're in the mood for a rowdy, full-on South Beach pool party situation.
 Located inside the SLS hotel, you'll find beach access, a live DJ, and plenty of bright, striped cabanas and lounge chairs.
-Check the schedule in advance, as lines can get long (and covers can get expensive) when they have a big DJ on site.
+Check the schedule in advance, since lines can get long (and covers can get expensive) when they have a big DJ on-site.

 1775 Collins Ave., Mid-Beach

 Hidden inside the Raleigh Hotel, the Martini Bar has been a Miami staple for more than seventy years.
 The old-school mahogany bar (backdropped with every bottle imaginable) is staffed with some of the city's best bartenders, who specialize in cocktails made with super fresh ingredients, like the Russian Spring Punch, a vodka drink made with raspberries and lemon juice syrup, or the Never Say Never, a rum drink with strawberry, mint, and basil.
 Needless to say, an extra-dirty martini is still the order of choice.

 The Broken Shaker